neuecc/LINQ-to-GameObject-for-Unity/Assets/LINQtoGameObject/README.txt

 AncestorsAndSelf|Returns a collection of GameObjects that contain this element, and the ancestors of this GameObject.
 Descendants|Returns a collection of the descendant GameObjects.
 DescendantsAndSelf|Returns a collection of GameObjects that contain this GameObject, and all descendant GameObjects of this GameObject.
-ObjectsBeforeSelf|Returns a collection of the sibling GameObjects before this GameObject.
+BeforeSelf|Returns a collection of the sibling GameObjects before this GameObject.
-ObjectsBeforeSelfAndSelf|Returns a collection of GameObjects that contain this GameObject, and the sibling GameObjects before this GameObject.
+BeforeSelfAndSelf|Returns a collection of GameObjects that contain this GameObject, and the sibling GameObjects before this GameObject.
-ObjectsAfterSelf|Returns a collection of the sibling GameObjects after this GameObject.
+AfterSelf|Returns a collection of the sibling GameObjects after this GameObject.
-ObjectsAfterSelfAndSelf|Returns a collection of GameObjects that contain this GameObject, and the sibling GameObjects after this GameObject.
+AfterSelfAndSelf|Returns a collection of GameObjects that contain this GameObject, and the sibling GameObjects after this GameObject.

 Operate methods have three optional parameter. `cloneType` configure cloned child GameObject's localPosition/Scale/Rotation. `setActive` configure activates/deactivates child GameObject.
 If null, doesn't set specified value. `specifiedName` configure set name of child GameObject.
 If null, doesn't set specified value.